mbestavros/mbestavros.github.io/README.md

 The majority of this project is licensed under Apache 2.0.

-The exception is all content in the `/assets/img/` directory, which includes either:
+The exception is all content in the `img` directory, which includes either:

 - content I do not own the rights to that I am using with permission
 - my own content, for which I reserve all rights